-There are a number of government schemes to help you buy a home such as Help to Buy, Right to Buy, Shared Ownership, and more.
-Find out more about these affordable housing schemes and how to apply.
+Several government schemes can help you buy a home.
+These include Help to Buy, Right to Buy and Shared Ownership.
+Read this article to find out more about them and how to apply.

 Help to Buy

-Equity loans – available to first-time buyers and existing homeowners who want to buy a ‘new build’ house.
-The purchase price must be no more than £600,000.
+Equity Loan scheme: available to first-time buyers and existing homeowners who want to buy a ‘new build’ house within the relevant regional price cap.

 Right to Buy/Right to Acquire

-Right to Buy is for tenants in England, Wales and Northern Ireland who rent their home from their local council.
-It allows tenants, who qualify, to buy their home at a discount.
-The size of the discount varies depending on where you live and the type of property you want to buy.
+The size of the discount varies depending on where you live and the market value of the property you want to buy.

-Tenants who were living in council homes before it transferred to another landlord such as a housing association, may be eligible to buy their home under the ‘Preserved’ Right to Buy or Right to Acquire schemes.
+Tenants who were living in a council home before it transferred to another landlord such as a housing association, might be eligible to buy their home under the ‘Preserved’ Right to Buy or Right to Acquire schemes.

-In most cases, tenants will need to have rented from the public sector (i.e. local council or housing association) for three years before they can buy under these schemes.
+Usually, tenants must have rented from the public sector (i.e. local council, housing association, armed services, NHS or foundation trust) for three years before they can buy under these schemes.

-In Northern Ireland this scheme is called the House sales scheme and is for tenants who rent from the Northern Ireland Housing Executive or a housing association.
-Find out more on the nidirect website.
+In Northern Ireland: this scheme is called the House Sales Scheme and is for tenants who rent from the Northern Ireland Housing Executive or a housing association.

 Shared ownership is where you buy a share of a home from the landlord, who is usually the council or a housing association, and rent the remaining share.